SOLIDWORKS Simulation vs ANSYS: Which Is Better for FEA?

 Verification Grade Strength

-ANSYS Mechanical tends to be chosen when analysts need deeper control across nonlinear stepping, contact behavior, and repeatable project setups across many load cases.
+ANSYS Mechanical is often chosen when analysts require more precise control over nonlinear stepping, contact behavior, and repeatable project setups across multiple load cases.
 (ANSYS Help)

 That depth is not a luxury when your decision is a safety margin, a warranty risk, or a sign-off.

 A practical two-loop workflow often wins.
-Run design direction checks in CAD embedded studies, then verify the final critical cases in a verification workflow.
+Design direction checks in CAD embedded studies, then verify the final critical cases in a verification workflow.
 That avoids overbuilding every early model, while still protecting the final decision.

 Pricing And Throughput Reality